-Shared identification of beneficiaries
+Shared identification of recipients11

-Identification systems are used to identify recipients, ensure identified beneficiaries have access to social protection benefits, and ensure a well-functioning delivery system.
+Identification systems are used to identify recipients, ensure identified recipients have access to social protection benefits, and ensure a well-functioning delivery system.
 However, many countries have weak identification systems that are not conducive to social protection programme delivery.
 The management of shared identification systems is both the result of coordination efforts and a means to foster collaboration.
-Shared identification systems have a range of advantages including, it improves transparency of the system, forces various ministries to share information on their recipients, allows for identification of uncovered population, simplifies access to services and create better links between programmes.
-However, it is important to take into consideration the respect for people's privacy as well as to clearly define the use of the database in order to prevent any misuse.
+Shared identification systems have a range of advantages including, it improves the transparency of the system, forcing various ministries to share information on their recipients, allowing for the identification of uncovered populations, simplifying access to services and creating better links between programmes.
+However, it is important to take into consideration the respect for people's privacy as well as to clearly define the use of the database to prevent any misuse.